RichardByrne95/CI-MS4-TuckIn/README.md

 1. A new app was created on Heroku for the project, with the region set as Europe.
 2. Once the app was created, the Heroku Postgres addon was installed in the Heroku resources tab.
-3. A backup of the database was created in a file called 'db.json' using the command 'python -m django dumpdata exclude auth.permission --exclude contenttypes > db.json' (this allows the database to be imported into the new Postgres database).
+3. A backup of the database was created in a file called 'db.json' using the command (this allows the database to be imported into the new Postgres database):
+    ```python
+    python -m django dumpdata exclude auth.permission --exclude contenttypes > db.json'
+    ```

-4.  dj_database_url was installed using pip in order to direct the database url to Heroku.
+4.  'dj_database_url' was installed using pip in order to direct the database url to Heroku.
-5.  psychopg2-binary was also installed using pip to facilitate the adaptation of the Postgres database by this Python application.
+5.  'psychopg2-binary' was also installed using pip to facilitate the adaptation of the Postgres database by this Python application.
 6.  dj_database_url was imported into the project's 'settings.py' and the default 'DATABASES' variable was replaced with "{'default': dj_database_url.parse()}".
-7. The Config Vars were revealed in the Heroku app's Settings tab and the database url was copied and pasted as a string into the brackets of the parse method from the previous step.
+7. The 'Config Vars' were revealed in the Heroku app's Settings tab and the database url was copied and pasted as a string into the brackets of the parse method from the previous step.
-8. The command 'python -m django loaddata db.json' was then used to load the database backup created in step 3 into the new Postgres database.
+8. The following command was then used to load the database backup created in step 3 into the new Postgres database:
+    ```python
+    python -m django loaddata db.json
+    ```

-9. As a new database was now being used, the project's migrations needed to be applied by using 'python manage.py migrate'.
+9. As a new database was now being used, the project's migrations needed to be applied by using:
+    ```python
+    python manage.py migrate
+    ```

-10. An if statement was added to settings.py so that the application could detect whether it should be using the hosted database or the local development database.
+10. An if statement was added to 'settings.py' so that the application could detect whether it should be using the hosted database or the local development database.
 11. Gunicorn was then installed via pip which acts as the webserver in this project.
 12. A Procfile was created in the project's root in order to tell Heroku to create a web dyno and run Gunicorn to server our Django app.
 13. 'heroku login' was used to login into the Heroku CLI.
-14. In order to temporarily prevent Heroku from collecting the static files upon deployment, the command 'heroku config:set DISABLE_COLLECTSTATIC=1 --app=APP_NAME' was used.
+14. In order to temporarily prevent Heroku from collecting the static files upon deployment, the following command was used:
+    ```python
+    heroku config:set DISABLE_COLLECTSTATIC=True --app=APP_NAME
+    ```

 15. The Heroku app hostname was added to ALLOWED_HOSTS in settings.py as 'HEROKU-APP-NAME.herokuapp.com'. 'localhost' and '127.0.0.1' were also added for local development.
-16. A Heroku git remote was initialised using 'heroku git:remote -a HEROKU_APP_NAME'.
+16. A Heroku git remote was initialised using:
+    ```python
+    heroku git:remote -a HEROKU_APP_NAME
+    ```
 17. The project was then deployed to the Heroku master via 'git push heroku main'.
 18. The application was set up to automatically deploy from GitHub via Heroku's deployment settings.
-18. In settings.py, 'DEBUG' was set to be true only if an environment variable called 'DEVELOPMENT' was present.
+18. In 'settings.py', 'DEBUG' was set to be true only if an environment variable called 'DEVELOPMENT' was present.

 ### AWS S3 Bucket Setup